 - The amount of the Scholarship is 1,000,000 HUF to be used for the tuition fee.
 (Two semesters).

 - The remaining tuition fee and all other expenses are to be borne by the recipient.

 - The Scholarship is not transferable.

-- The results of the competition will be announced in July 2021.
+- The results of the competition will be announced by the end of May 2022.